About the scholarship

 - A CV – maximum of two pages.

-- Your current or past involvement in community and/or environmental activities. - Proof of enrolment (or intention to enrol) in tertiary study such as a transcript, invoice or letter of confirmation.
+- Proof of enrolment (or intention to enrol) in tertiary study for semester one of 2025, such as a letter of confirmation or approved papers.

 Selection criteria